 and hold it in all day till they get home.
 This causes cramps.
 Give them a mild laxative

 once a day for three days and see if the symptoms go away.
 See other articles on

-- Ulcer.
+Ulcer or acid stomach.
 Kids are under stress now days and understandable if

 they listen to the news.
 Just the normal stress of do your work and watch out for the

 bullies.
 This causes acid or a full blown ulcer.
 You can give them antacids like Maalox or

 Mylanta (not Tums or Rolaids).
 Or you can give them one tablet of over the counter

 Tagamet or Prilosec.
 These are not habit forming and can be given safely for a period of time.

 Most of the time this is caused by an infection in the lining of the stomach

 by a germ called H. pylori. it can be treated so see your doctor